kazurayam/UsingMaterialsInKatalonStudio/README.md

 ### description

-Please note that the 2nd argument to `resolveMaterialPath()` method call has prefix `subdirA/subdirB/`.
-You can create sub-directories under the testCaseName directory.
+Please note that we specified the 2nd argument to `resolveMaterialPath()` method call to have a prefix `subdirA/subdirB/`.
+This allows you can create sub-directories under the testCaseName directory.

 ### how to run it